melanieganz/ReproducibleQuantitativeDataAnalysis-2025/version_control/README.md

 echo "notes/*" >> .gitignore
 ```

+for Mac you can ignore .DS_store but cached stuff is annoying, do
+git rm --cached .DS_Store

 # Step 5

 Fork the course repository to your own GitHub account, then using GitHub Desktop, clone your forked repository to your local machine.